 by Scott Mehl

-Born Prince Carl of Denmark (Christian Frederik Carl Georg Valdemar Axel) at the Charlottenlund Palace on August 3, 1872, he was the second son of King Frederik VIII of Denmark and Princess Louise of Sweden.
+A Danish prince who became King of Norway and one of a few elected monarchs, Prince Carl of Denmark (Christian Frederik Carl Georg Valdemar Axel) was born at the Charlottenlund Palace near Copenhagen, Denmark on August 3, 1872.
+He was the second son and the second of the eight children of King Frederik VIII of Denmark and Princess Louise of Sweden.

 During World War II, King Haakon and his son fled to the United Kingdom where he maintained a Government in exile.
 Haakon continued to broadcast speeches to the Norwegian people.
 Despite pressure from Hitler, Haakon refused the Norwegian Parliament’s request to abdicate.
 Following the war, King Haakon and his family returned to Norway – exactly five years from the date they had been evacuated to the United Kingdom.

 The post-war years saw the marriage of his eldest granddaughter, Princess Ragnhild, and the death of his daughter-in-law, Crown Princess Märtha.
 In 1955, the King suffered a fall from which he never fully recovered.
 His son Olav took over much of the King’s responsibilities and took the throne as King Olav V upon his father’s death.
 Haakon was the grandfather of King Harald V of Norway.

 On September 21, 1957, King Haakon VII of Norway passed away at the Royal Palace in Oslo.
 He was 85 years old.
 He was buried on October 1, 1957, at the Akershus Fortress next to his beloved wife, Queen Maud.